aerickt/lapwing-for-beginners/src/Chapter-15.md

 | Word begins with "y" sound (not spelled) | ` ` | use | `AOUS` |
 | "y" sound within a word | `KWR` | union | `AOUPB/KWROPB`

-In the three situations above, only the last one should be new to you.
+In the three situations above, only the last one should be new.

 #### Examples
 * bunion `PWUPB/KWROPB`